o-ran-sc/o-du-l2/docs/api-docs.rst

       a.
 Cell Configuration Request - Configures cell information at MAC

+      b.
+Cell Delete Request - Deletes cell information at MAC

    B. MAC to DU APP

       a.
 Cell Configuration Response - Response to Cell Configuration Request from DU APP

+      b.
+Cell Delete Response - Response to Cell Delet request from DU APP

 2. DU APP - RLC Interface

    A. RLC to DU APP

-      a.
-UE Create Response - Response to UE Create Request from DU APP

-      b.
-UE Reconfiguration Response - Response to UE Recofiguration Request from DU APP

       c.
 DL RRC Message Response - Informs DU APP if a DL RRC Message was successfuly processed at RLC and sent to MAC.

 3. DU APP - O1 Interface

    a.
-DU sends alarms to O1 for cell up and cell down events using the alarm interface API
+Bring cell up - Informs DU to bring a specific cell up
+   b.
+Bring cell down - Informs DU to bring specific cell up
+   c.
+Set the cell operational state - Sets the cell state to ACTIVE/INACTIVE
+   d.
+Raise a cell alarm - Raise an alarm when the cell is ACTIVE/INACTIV